nmsb10/mysql-and-node-store/README.md

 connection.query('SELECT * FROM products WHERE stock_quantity <= ?', [inventory.maxQuantity], function(error, response){
 ```

-When the manager wans to add inventory for a particular product:
+When the manager desires to add inventory for a particular product:
 ```
 connection.query('SELECT * FROM products WHERE item_id = ?', [itemNumber], function(err, response){
 	if(err) throw err;